fertapric/files/README.md

 <
 ```

-Internally, nginx will include an [AWS Signature Version 4](http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-header-based-auth.html) authorization header, proxy your request to AWS S3, and include the header `X-File-URL` with the URL of your uploaded file in its response.
+Internally, NGINX will include an [AWS Signature Version 4](http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-header-based-auth.html) authorization header, proxy your request to AWS S3, and include the header `X-File-URL` with the URL of your uploaded file in its response.

 The [S3 key](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html) is generated using a combination of the content type and a unique identifier (i.e. `image/png/6CEB99DE-E345-11E6-BBA6-C680ACE78BD7`).